armando-herastang/minifyjson/readme.md

 python minifyjson.py path_to_file
 ```

-It will create an `output.json` file on the current working directory.
+It will create a `output.json` file on the current working directory.
 This file will contain the minify version of the input file.

 ## Todo

 - [ ] Parse and argument to specify output path
 - [ ] Figure out an easier way to do this
 - [ ] Implement beautify
+- [ ] Create a GUI using PyQT >= 5